 How did your residence in Taiwan and travels to different parts of the world including Thailand and Nicaragua shape your views about the world and also help you in developing as an artist?

 Taiwan went so well that it only made sense to combine my two passions, art and travel, into one comprehensive career.
 I’ve noticed over the past few years that I have a tendency every couple months in Seattle to become stir-crazy and creativity-blocked.
 But the affliction can be easily cured with a plane ticket abroad.
 Armed with a camera and a sketchbook I find that a brand new country, culture, cuisine, and climate are recipes for rejuvenated creativity and a recharged interest in being alive.
 Upon returning to the Seattle studio it’s a thrill to start new paintings inspired by the countries.
 Along the way I’ve learned just how little stuff I can own too, which frees the brain to pursue what really matters— creativity and love.

 How do you feel about being exposed to the different cultures of the world?

-You challenged yourself of being out of comfort zone when you took a decision to move your base from your home town in US to Southern Taiwan.
+You challenged yourself of being out of comfort zone when you took a decision to move your base from your hometown in the US to Southern Taiwan.
 Do you believe this to be one of the turning points of your career?
-Did it cause much trepidation before actual commitment was made?
+Did it cause much trepidation before an actual commitment was made?

-While developing an idea to be translated onto canvas are there elements you particularly look forward to?
-Now that your finger tips dance on canvas to create these fascinating pieces are they more intimate now in comparison to the past when you opted for brushes?
+While developing an idea are there specific elements you particularly look forward to?
+Now that your fingertips dance on canvas to create these fascinating pieces are they more intimate now in comparison to the past when you opted for brushes?

 Your paintings are also vividly coloured.
 Is that how you love to see the world?